 Harmful Algal Bloom and Hypoxia Research and Control Act

-A 2006 study showed that the economic impacts from a subset of HAB events in U.S. marine waters averaged to be $82 million/year (2005 dollars).
-However, just one major HAB event can cost local coastal economies tens of millions of dollars, indicating that the Nationwide economic impact of HABs is likely much larger
+A 2006 study shows that the economic impacts from a subset of HAB events in U.S. marine waters averaged to be $82 million/year (2005 dollars).
+However, just one major HAB event can cost local coastal economies tens of millions of dollars, indicating that the nationwide economic impact of HABs is likely much larger.